vipra-uwf/vipra-1.0/Documentation/DeveloperFiles/Output.md

 ### O.5.1.
 File Sink

-This sink writes output to a JSON file at the path in `filepath` in the `module_params.json` file
+This sink writes output to a JSON file at the path in `outDirectory` in the Module Parameters file

 ---